zzhangjii/learning-library/ospa-library/cloud-platform/cloud-platform-lab-04/cloud-platform-hol-04.md

 -   You can now successfully login and out of the Oracle Cloud so you can use it
 -   You can now navigate around the Oracle Cloud console to perform different activities and initiate new cloud services instances
--   You are ready to execute the additional Oracle Cloud Hands On Labs this week
+-   You are ready to execute the additional Oracle Cloud Hands On Labs